bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 -  Pre-populate a database with a number of public keys or addresses, and then distribute on request a pubkey script or address using one of the database entries.
 To `avoid key reuse <../devguide/transactions.html#avoiding-key-reuse>`__, webservers should keep track of used keys and never run out of public keys.
 This can be made easier by using parent public keys as suggested in the next method.

 -  Use a parent public key to create child public keys.
 To avoid key reuse, a method must be used to ensure the same public key isn’t distributed twice.
-This can be a database entry for each key distributed or an incrementing pointer to the :ref:`key index <term-key-index>` number.
+This can be a database entry for each key distributed or an incrementing pointer to the :term:`key index` number.

 Neither method adds a significant amount of overhead, especially if a database is used anyway to associate each incoming payment with a separate public key for payment tracking.
 See the `Payment Processing <../devguide/payment_processing.html>`__ section for details.